OK, admit it — how many of you have always wanted a pet duck? Look how adorable they are!

 Ducks are actually quite intelligent, although you may never be able to teach one to say, “Aflac!”
 They socialize with one another, learn tricks, play with toys, give kisses and even cuddle when they learn how.
 When handled with proper care, a duck will bond with you and be a best pal.

 Play with your duck and learn what sort of games he or she likes to play, and you’ll soon have a yard resounding with happy quacks.
 Because ducks are intelligent, they need the companionship of fellow ducks.
 Although humans are great friends, only another duck can really understand the duck’s life.
 To have only 1 duck in your home is to sentence your fabulous fowl to a life of loneliness.

 It is perfectly acceptable to get 2 males or 2 females if you don’t want to face the prospect of your pair mating and producing a gaggle of wee duckies every so often, but to be truly happy ducks need a mate.
 If you’re getting a female and a male, think ahead about how you will handle a “duck dynasty.”

 If you get a duckling or 2 to raise, be warned that it is notoriously difficult to sex a duck when it’s still small.
 You may end up not getting quite the pair you wanted.
 To avoid this, try getting a duck that is a little older and easier to sex.
 Better yet, go to your local animal shelter and rescue a few ducks.

-Here’s a cute video from someone who has raised ducks as pets:
+Here’s a cute video from someone who has raised pet ducks: